jiaming-sec/cyber-security-basics/networking.md

 | Layer 2     | Data Link (Error checking, frame synchronization) - Responsible for which physical devices packets should go to |
 | Layer 1     | Physical (Bits over fibre) - 	The physical infrastructure to transport data |

+Layer 4, the Transport layer, connects the software with the hardware layers.
 ---

 ## Firewalls